 How often should a landlord inspect a property?

-Chief among these is that the tenant is responsible for keeping the property in good condition.
-Making sure that this agreement is being met will require regular inspections of the property throughout the tenancy – and that’s the easy part.
-The difficult part is knowing when it’s appropriate for a landlord to inspect a property.
-So, how often should a landlord inspect a property and what are a landlord’s inspection rights?
+Making sure that the tenancy agreement is being met will require regular inspections of the property throughout the tenancy – and that’s the easy part.
+The difficult part is knowing how often a landlord can do a property inspection.
+So, how often should a landlord inspect a property, and what are a landlord’s inspection rights?
 Let’s dig a little deeper.

-In the case of new tenants, it’s a good idea to visit the property three months into the tenancy.
+In the case of new tenants, it’s a good idea to visit the property 6-8 weeks into the tenancy.
 This allows landlords the opportunity to do an inventory check and see how their tenants are treating the property.
 Not only that, but this also provides tenants with the opportunity to raise any concerns.

 By establishing a good working relationship with your tenants early on, they are more likely to renew their tenancy when it ends.
 If the inspection is outstanding, you may only need to visit the property every six months.
 Whereas, if the inspection was only satisfactory, consider visiting the property every three months.